jdillick/environment_makefile/README.md

 # Environment Makefile

-environment_modules is a Drupal 7 module that provides a facility to auto enable / disable modules based on makefile and environments.
+Environment modules allows you to auto-enable or disable modules based on your site's makefile and environment.
+This would allow you to specify development modules such as develor production-only modules such as production monitor in one makefile that will be enabled or disabled when you run Drush.

 ## Requirements
 - Drupal 7.x